peteroupc/html3dutil/doc/H3DU.Scene3D.md

 #### Return Value

 An array of four numbers, from 0 through
 1, specifying the red, green, blue, and alpha components of the color.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.Scene3D_getClientAspect'></a>
 ### H3DU.Scene3D#getClientAspect()